aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/row/_index.md

 ```

-Gets and sets the row height in unit of Points.
+the row height in unit of Points.

 **Returns:**
 double